 The Emerging Leaders Conference (ELC) is designed for young people and offers discussions, lectures, and training on topics relevant to ongoing international policy debates.
-The Emerging Leaders Conference happens every year in the following regions: Africa, Asia Pacific, Europe, Latin America, Middle East, North America.
+The Emerging Leaders Conference happens every year in the following regions: Africa, Asia Pacific, Europe, Latin America, Middle East and North Africa, North America.
 Each WYA Region holds a local ELC.
 Contact firstname.lastname@example.org for more information or click the regional tabs to view the details of your regional ELC event.

-The theme this 2018 is Bioethics.
-Each region has developed a theme for their conference that addresses issues or concepts regarding the human dignity and bioethics that is relevant to the region.
+The theme this 2019 is Good Governance and Human Flourishing.
+Each region has developed a theme for their conference that addresses issues or concepts regarding good governance and human flourishing that is relevant to the region.

 The Africa Emerging Leaders Conference (ELC) is an annual program activity that brings together young people from across Africa to interact with leaders and policy makers on current global issues.
-The 2018 Africa Emerging Leaders Conference (ELC) is the ninth (9) to be organised by World Youth Alliance Africa.
-The theme is Human Dignity and Bioethics: African Youth Perspective on Bioethics, Migration and Livelihood Solutions.
-The 2018 conference will take place at Strathmore University , Nairobi, Kenya from Wednesday, November 14 to Friday, November 16, 2018.
-Applications are open as from May 14,2018 and close by October 31, 2018.
-The conference will be conducted in English with sign language interpretation and electronic material will be available as well as ramp & lift access.
+The 2019 Africa Emerging Leaders Conference (ELC) is the tenth (10) to be organised by World Youth Alliance Africa.
+The theme is Good Governance & Human Flourishing with a the tentative Sub- theme, Building Good Governance in Young Leaders.
+The conference will take place on November 2019.

 Find the application form here.

 BY SAFARICOM’S MPESA: Through the World Youth Alliance Africa MPESA Paybill number by Wednesday 7th November 2018.
 MPESA Business Number is 559066, with account number as ELC.